samiferchiou/VITA/README.md

 # Semester Project :  3D vehicle detection from a single monocular image

-This github repository is the result of a semester project performed in the [VITA laboratory](https://www.epfl.ch/labs/vita/) at the EPFL during the second semester of 2023.
+This github repository is the result of a semester project performed in the [VITA laboratory](https://www.epfl.ch/labs/vita/) at EPFL during the second semester of 2023.
 The goal of this semester was to implement a keypoint based vehicle detection and ditance estimation.
 To do so, 2 previous work performed by the laboratory were used: the [Openpifpaf algorithm](https://github.com/vita-epfl/openpifpaf) for the keypoint detection and the [Monoloco algorithm](https://github.com/vita-epfl/monoloco) for the distance estimation.

 ## Vehicles